orendain/DemeoMods/HouseRules_Essentials/README.md

     },
   ```

-- __CardAdditionOverridden__: Overrides the lists of cards which players receive from chests & karma
+- __CardAdditionOverridden__: Overrides the lists of cards which players receive from chests & card energy.
   - The default card allocation mechanism is intercepted and changed to use a user-defined list of cards.
-  - Config accepts Dictionary of PieceNames and lists of ability strings.. `{ "PieceName1": ["Ability1", "Ability2"], "PieceName2": ["Ability3", "Ability4"] }`
   - To configure:
     - Specify the [BoardPieceId](../docs/SettingsReference.md#boardpieceids) that should have its card pool overridden.
     - Specify a list of [AbilityKeys](../docs/SettingsReference.md#abilitykeys) for the cards that should make up the card pool.